List of The Spectacular Spider-Man characters: Mary Jane Watson

 Mary Jane Watson (voiced by Vanessa Marshall) is portrayed as the niece of Anna Watson.
 She attends the Fall Formal as Peter Parker's date before ultimately switching schools to be at Midtown.
 Mary Jane befriends Peter and Gwen Stacy, and is initially determined to stay single, desiring to be a "free agent".
-Vanessa Marshall states "I always make sure my choices for Mary Jane are that of an independent thinker, that she's not concerned with what the people around her think, which is an uncommon trait in teenage girls, there's a distinct confidence about her that I try to emulate".
-She also explained about the character she played "Mary Jane's character is incredibly complex, Her strength plays a major part in Peter’s growth and maturation she really keeps him on the straight and narrow.
+Marshall states "I always make sure my choices for Mary Jane are that of an independent thinker, that she's not concerned with what the people around her think, which is an uncommon trait in teenage girls, there's a distinct confidence about her that I try to emulate".
+She also explained about the character she played "Mary Jane's character is incredibly complex, Her strength plays a major part in Peter's growth and maturation she really keeps him on the straight and narrow.
 Even though our characters are still only in high school during this cartoon, and you're not going to get a lot of that character development at this point of the series, I know it's going to be there in the future and so that has an effect on how I play her now".

 Flash Thompson

 Flash Thompson (voiced by Joshua LeBar) is a high school student, the star quarterback of the Midtown High football team, and a prominent school bully.
 While he idolizes Spider-Man, he frequently bullies and harasses the high school bookworm Peter Parker, believing him to be a "stuck-up egghead", despite the fact that they had originally been friends when they were much younger.
 He nevertheless idolizes the superhero Spider-Man, being one of his biggest and most loyal fans.
-Joshua LeBar said this about the character he played.
+LeBar said this about the character he played.
 "I think Flash has a certain brashness, but he also has a likeability, so he's not a complete doof that you hate.
 He's a dichotomy – he's got a few different sides, and he surprises people.
 I was both a theatre guy and a football guy in high school, and people tried to stick me into that one-note category, depending on how they knew me – and I didn't like being stereotyped.
 So when the (Spider-Man) show gives me the opportunity to represent his other sides, like this week when you see Flash's compassion rather than just all that testosterone, I really enjoy showcasing that part of his character because I can relate to his situation".